sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-recieveing-sms.md

 ---
 The Sinch REST API keeps track of the delivery status of each message you send and makes that status available to your application in 2 ways:

- 1) Via [polling / pull](doc:sms-guide#retrieve-a-delivery-report): your application can fetch the delivery notifications at regular intervals with GET HTTP requests.
+ 1) Via [polling / pull](doc:sms-guide##inbounds-endpoint): your application can get all the SMS messages sent to your Sinch number.
- 2) Via [callbacks / push](doc:sms-guide#delivery-report-callback): the Sinch REST API will make an HTTP POST request to your application with details of the delivery report included in the request body.
+ 2) Via [callbacks / push](doc:sms-guide#Inbound-message-callback): the Sinch REST API will make an HTTP POST request to your application with the message recieved.

-This tutorial will show you how to setup an endpoint in your Spring Boot application to respond to the delivery reports callbacks.
+This tutorial will show you how to setup an endpoint in your Spring Boot application to respond for the sms callbacks.

 ## Prerequisites